 The United States fits the largest population on the list into the second-largest landmass.
 It has a highly diversified economy with the second-largest industrial output in the world.
 The main industries in the U.S. encompass everything from petroleum, motor vehicles and steel to aerospace and telecommunications.
 Numerous agricultural products, including wheat, corn, fruits, vegetables, dairy and forest products, also serve to boost the country’s GDP.

-Iceland has seen a tourism boom since 2010, with the growth in annual visitor numbers registering in the double digits every year since.
+Iceland has seen a tourism boom since 2010, with the growth in annual visitor numbers registering in the double digits for much of the decade.
 However, more traditional industries, such as fish processing, aluminum smelting, geothermal and hydropower, all pitch in to make Iceland one of the top five economies in the world.

 When you think of Switzerland, you might think of banks and watches.
 This is more than a stereotype, as both of these industries help propel the Swiss economy into the top two globally.
 Switzerland also produces grains, fruits, vegetables, meat, eggs and dairy products — not to mention chocolate.

-Luxembourg has by far the largest GDP per capita in the world, with its GDP ranking a staggering 31% above second-place Switzerland.
-With a landmass of only 998 square miles, there’s plenty of money floating around, which no doubt helped contribute to the nation’s estimated 1.90% population growth in 2018.
+With a landmass of only 998 square miles, there’s plenty of money floating around in Luxembourg, which no doubt helped contribute to the nation’s estimated 1.95% population growth in 2019.
 Banking and financial services play a huge role in Luxembourg’s economy, but to claim the No. 1 spot as the richest country in the world, the constitutional monarchy’s economy is necessarily diversified.
 Construction, real estate services, metals and information technology all play an important role in the country’s economy.